Di Bawah Lindungan Ka'bah (novel): Plot

 Hamid is a young Muslim living in Sumatra.
 Two years after his father dies, the six-year-old Hamid and his mother move in with Haji Ja'far and his wife Asiah, members of the Minang nobility.
 There, Hamid finds a playmate in the couple's daughter Zainab.
 They are raised as brother and sister, and Ja'far pays for Hamid's education.

 By the time he becomes an adult, Hamid no longer accepts the traditional class system, instead viewing everyone as equals.
 He finds himself attracted to Zainab for her noble character; unbeknownst to him, Zainab also has feelings for him.
 After moving to Padang Panjang, Hamid becomes distanced from his adopted family.
 However, he continues to correspond with Zainab.

 After Ja'far's death, his extended family moves into the house.
 Hamid's mother dies soon after, warning her son that he would never be allowed to marry Zainab because of their different social statuses.
 Asiah later asks Hamid to convince Zainab to marry her cousin – traditional amongst the nobility – which he attempts.
 Thinking his efforts successful, yet heartbroken, Hamid makes his way to Mecca.

 A year later, during the hajj, he meets his friend Saleh and Saleh's wife Rosna, who tell him that Zainab has not married as she loves only Hamid.
-Hamid intends to return home to be with Zainab after his pilgrimage, but falls ill and dies soon after.
-Zainab, already ill, dies soon afterwards.
+Hamid intends to return home to be with Zainab after his pilgrimage, but he falls ill.
+After receiving news that an ill Zainab has died, Hamid dies shortly after.